IhorKamniev/ansible-task-dynamic-inv/README.md

 Preconditions:

-    1. Provision instances with tag "name" and value "uat"
+    1. Provision instances with tag "name" and its value "uat"

 Setup: